BertMacklin87/SQL-agent-training/REPOSITORY-SELECTION-GUIDE.md

 CRITICAL: NEVER assume column names - always verify against my documented schemas in /schema/schema-index.md or ASK for actual table structure before generating SQL.
+If uncertain, ask me to run schema discovery: SELECT TOP 1 * FROM [TableName] WHERE Sta3n = 589

+MEDICATION WORKFLOW: For any medication analysis, ALWAYS get LocalDrugSIDs first using the LocalDrug table, then use those SIDs in prescription queries.
+See /schema/relationships/medication-domain.md for the required 2-step process.

 Use /AI-QUERY-GENERATOR.md for optimized SQL generation, /REALTIME-VALIDATOR.md for live analysis, and /DOMAIN-ACCELERATORS.md for clinical analytics templates.